Media Technology Scientific Seminar

 Attendance is mandatory to get a fixed place in the course!

-This semester's Media Technology scientific seminar is focused on Data Completion.
+This semester's Media Technology scientific seminar is focused on Perceptual Deep Learning.
 The aim is to investigate its potential, advancements, and future directions in various application domains.
 More details will be provided during the kick-off Meeting.

 Important notice regarding "Fixed places" in the seminar: